putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 Even if he made it back, he’d meet a rough fate.
 They’d failed to recover the squad leader.
 And they’d found but just as quickly lost the Rebels.
 He had no position to report.
 No status report to share.
 His status was failure.

 He looked down at his armor.
-He was filthy disheveled mess.
+He was a filthy disheveled mess.
 The pure white surface was spattered with mud.
 He noticed a large black scuff across his chest plate.
 He panicked at this, rubbing and scraping at it vigorously.
-It was some kind of gummy substance, and rubbing it only made it worse.
+It was some kind of gummy tree sap, and rubbing it only made it worse.

 The whole mission was a disaster, a shameful failure, a travesty.
 Pretty much everything pointed to him.
 He had failed the Empire – no – the Emperor himself.
 That thought made him ache. _To serve the Emperor and fail_.
 It weighed on every step as he drew closer and closer to base camp.
 All he could think about was his total failure.

 He was so consumed in this that he hadn’t even realized that he’d entered the clearing with the base camp.
 What was once a textbook example of Imperial order, a perfect base camp — the squad leader had made sure of that — was a scene of chaos.
 Packs ripped open, equipment tossed about.
 The lieutenant and squad members were nowhere to be seen.
 Failure became utter despair at the sight.

 Was it The Rebels?
-Or maybe there really was monster?
+Or maybe there really was a monster?
 These two seemed the most likely culprits.
 Rebels in the area, the trap, the dead squad leader – Rebels made a lot of sense.
 But the commlink message rang in his ears.
 A creature would be capable of all this – the missing troopers, the destroyed camp.
 But it didn’t really look like it.
 The destruction would be primal, gory.
 But his job wasn’t to decide.
 He needed to report.

 But first, he needed to sort out this mess.